sunshine-protocol/sunshine/README.md

 **WARNING: this code is untested and should NOT be used in production**

 This project serves to demonstrate patterns common to governance mechanisms built with Substrate.
-In the future, it might act as a sustainable, decentralized fundraising mechanism for the Polkadot ecosystem, but there's a lot of work to be done before then.
+In the future, it might act as a sustainable fund coordination mechanism for the Polkadot ecosystem, but there's a lot of work to be done before then.

 ## Build DAOs with Substrate <a name = "y"></a>